PrometheusSpeaker/PrometheusSpeaker/README.md

-Prometheus Speaker is an application designed for visualizing and listening to firing alerts.
+"Prometheus Speaker is an application designed for visualizing and listening to firing alerts.
 It has been crafted for user-friendly operation.
-Deploy it in your environment using the provided docker-compose file.
+Deploy it in your environment using the provided Docker Compose file.
+Please make the necessary changes to the Alertmanager configuration to send the alerts to the Prometheus Speaker application via webhooks.
+Please refer to the sample Alertmanager configuration for understanding."

+"Please reach out to us for production use."